AlBloom/ETS0121_15/Python101/Set/README.md

 # set.remove()
 Unlike the pop() method this one removes a specified element from the set.
 It will modify the original set but can't call for it (if we do we will get "None").

+# isdisjoint()
+This method checks if two sets have no common elements.
+It returns "True" if the sets share no elements or "False" if at least one common element exists.

+# issubset()
+This on checks if all elements of the set are present in other.
+Returns "True" if the current set is a subset of other or "False" if at least one element is missing in other.

+# issuperset()
+This checks if the set contains all elements of other.
+It returns "True" if the current set is a superset of other or "False" if at least one element of other is missing.